kizu/kizu.ru/src/posts/2013-12-05-new-stylus-features/index.en.md

 We would get what we want.

 However, there are a few things to improve in this function: we do not want always to write the parentheses, and, actually, we won't want to write all those `only screen and`.
-Also, we would want to use some keywords instead of the literal conditions, like `palm`, `portable`, `desk`[^keywords] and so on.
+Also, we would want to use some keywords[^keywords] instead of the literal conditions, like `palm`, `portable`, `desk` and so on.
 With those improvements and all the previous steps the resulting code would be this:

-[^keywords]: I've taken the names from the great [inuit.css](http://inuitcss.com/) framework by [Harry Roberts](@csswizardry)
+[^keywords]: I've taken the names from the great [inuit.css](http://inuitcss.com/) framework by [Harry Roberts](@csswizardry). <!-- offset="3" -->

 ### Resulting code {#result}